Global Strategic Report

 In May 2017, ExCoBio Inc. raised US $11 million in a Series A funding round.

 Exosome and Extracellular Vesicle (EV) Clinical Trials

 Furthermore, Aegle announced in May 2018 that it will be the first extracellular vesicle (EV) company to be cleared by the FDA to enter clinical trials in humans.
 The FDA cleared Aegle’s IND application to initiate a trial in severe second degree burn patients.
-The company plans to launch a Phase 1/2a clinical trial of its lead product AGLE-102 in late 2018.
+The company launched a Phase 1/2a clinical trial of its lead product AGLE-102 in late 2018.

 Companies leading the charge in the area of exosome therapeutics include Anjarium Biosciences, Capricor Therapeutics, Codiak Biosciences, Creative Medical Technology Holdings, Everkine Corporation, Evox Therapeutics, Exogenus Therapeutics, Kimera Labs, ReNeuron, and Unicyte AG, a subsidiary of Fresenius Medical Care.

 Numerous life science companies have also launched tools and systems to support exosome research, including Beckman Coulter, Exiqon, System Biosciences (SBI), Lonza, Thermo Fisher, Qiagen, ZenBio, and more.
 In particular, Lonza made aggressive investments in the sector through its May 2017 acquisition of HansaBioMed Life Sciences and investment into Exosomics.